tibc_logo_white

 Regional Advantages

-The 2,000km stretch, from Dawson Creek to Alaska, services the communities and critical minerals operations in the northern region of the province, as well as Alberta, Yukon, Northwest Territories and the state of Alaska.
+The 2,000km stretch, from Dawson Creek to Alaska, provides a direct surface trade route for critical minerals operations in the northern region of the province, as well as Alberta, the Yukon, Northwest Territories and the state of Alaska.
+This corridor supports heavy haul, equipment movement, workforce mobility and just‑in‑time supply chains for energy, mining, forestry and construction projects across northern Western Canada and into the U.S. market.

 Key Sectors